SpenceKonde/AVR_Research/SIB.md

 * NVM numbers are 0: paged write without NRWW and fully mapped flash.
 1: Not used (if I was guessing, I'd say they were toying with the possibility of releasing a device with paged writes, no RWW/NRWW, but with too much flash to fit it all in the data space) 2: AVR Dx-series word writes (the good NVMCTRL), 3: AVR Ex-series (paged writes with NRWW/RWW support)

 ## Help understand these by submitting of the strings like the ones in the second column.
-It will be printed by SerialUPDI when any programming atempt is made and verbose outout in, and will show info for the connected target chip) (so you can test thiserialUPDI from the currently connected target (so you can select, say, a tiny412, and then go through the whole AVR DX series or something attempting to program and getting that string in the second column above - al I need is the string and the part number of the device connected)
+It will be printed by SerialUPDI when any programming atempt is made and verbose outout in, and will show info for the connected chip, (so you can read the SIB without writing anything by selecting a chip that doesn't match the chip you connect and then tryingto program it with verbose mode enabled using SerialUPDI.

-To gather the data, it is sufficient to attempt a SerialUPDI upload to a correctly wired chip that is not the one you have selected in the IDE - the IDE will always print this in verbose mode before it gets to where it rejects a programming attempt targeting a different part
+To gather the data, it is sufficient to attempt a SerialUPDI upload to a correctly wired chip that is not the one you have selected in the IDE - the IDE will always print the full SIB (though it may error after that)